Rajnish23/PassMan/README.md

 The idea behind making this application is that we can just remember one password and can add,update all other passwords for different accounts at one place(and this will be achieved after the applicated is fully integrated with a backend).

+##### Features to be included :
+- Adding new account details which will be done using a dialog box popping up on Floating Action Button click
+- Updating existing details of an account
+- Deleting an existing account
+- Copying data on long click on the account info

-The project still meets all the guidelines mentioned for the participation certificate.
+The project still suffices to meet all the guidelines mentioned for the participation certificate.

 ### Concepts and terminologies sucessfully used :